What are OKLCH colors?

 Consistent Brightness

-With OKLCH, you can use the same value for all of them and only change hue.
+With oklch, you can use the same value for all of them and only change hue.
 That way you create colors that look and feel the same.

 oklch